MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-geohash-neighbors-function.md

 ## Returns

 An array of Geohash neighbors.
-If the Geohash is invalid, the query will produce a null result.
+If the Geohash is invalid, the query produces a null result.

 ## Examples